Common Branding Terms & What They Mean For Your Business

 Your brand image is essentially the perception of your brand and/or product(s) by your audience.
 These perceptions involve personal experiences, impressions, feelings, and knowledge that they may have about your business (You know that feeling you get when something just feels right?
 Or that gut feeling you get when something doesn’t feel right?
 These are the types of personal perceptions that we’re talking about).
 Although, a brand image isn’t an element you can completely control as it is pure consumer perception, but it is something that you can strategize to achieve through proper branding.

-Your brand’s vision should essentially be your why and where.
+Your brand’s vision is what you want the world will look like after you’re finished changing it.
 Why did you start your business?
-Where do you see it going?
+What is the overall impact you’re trying to make?
 When you put meaning behind what you do and a greater goal in place to strive towards it gives you purpose.
 When there’s purpose, there’s motivation and that’s how you’ll make the most impact with your brand.

-You personally have values that you stick to, your business can share these same values or even have separate values for its own.
-These are things that you stand for and believe in as a brand.
-By creating and communicating these beliefs, you create both an attraction and a stronger connection with the audience that shares those same values.
+Brand values are essentially what is important to your brand and its message.
+These are things that align with your brand message and believe in that help you achieve your brand vision.
+By creating and communicating these beliefs, you create both an attraction and a stronger connection with the audience that shares those same values and align with your message.

 Every person has a voice, and whether you realize it or not, every brand has a voice too.
 A brand voice is the form of communication used in order to attract your ideal audience.
 The way your brand speaks on all platforms can make or break the love language you want to have with them.
-For example, if you’re a trendy clothing brand looking to attract middle-aged men, you wouldn’t use sweet tone and words like “hun” to draw them in right?
-That would just be confusing (and a bit weird tbh).
-Tones and terms are taken into consideration when creating a brand voice.
-You want to make sure when your brand hops on that soap box and gets to talkin’, you and your audience speak the same language and understand each other so you can clearly communicate your message to them.
+The language you use greatly influences the way people feel when they interact with your brand, and you obviously want them to feel a certain way.

 Visuals (aka Visual Identity or Brand Style)

 This is literally the visual appearance of your brand.
-This is crafted during the branding process and includes elements like logos, color palette, typography, patterns, textures, photography, and more.
+Your brand visuals are meant to visually attract your dream client and draw them in to your brand, so I am a firm believer that you need to have a solid brand strategy before developing this area.
+Once you’re ready to, your brand identity should include elements like logos, color palette, typography, patterns, textures, photography, and more.
 These are usually displayed in the form of a brand style guide which is a short and sweet little guide that shows you your brand’s visuals all together.

 A logo is a branding asset that is developed with your brand identity in attempt to shape your brand image.
 This can be in the form of an icon, written words, or combination of both that tell people your brand name and help to visualize what your business is all about.
 In the grander scheme of things, a logo is a key element of a brands identity.
 It helps build brand recognition and should convey elements of your brand’s personality and values.
 However, a logo on its own is not your brand.
 The words “logo” and “brand” are most often used interchangeably, however they are not the same, as your logo is only just a small (but still important) part of your brand.

-Understanding the difference between these common branding terms can be all sorts of overwhelming, so we hope that clears up any confusion you might have!
+Understanding the difference between these common branding terms can be all sorts of overwhelming, so I hope that clears up any confusion you might have!